 It’s not easy, but try to keep a personal medical journal outlining your symptoms.
 Record your feelings toward your daily activities, any insomnia, appetite changes, energy changes and weight fluctuations.
 Highlight the intensity of your symptoms as well as your medical appointments and treatments.

 Speak to one of our lawyers today.
 Depression and anxiety disability claims can prove difficult and time consuming.
-If you are preparing to file a claim or have been denied long-term disability, contact Lalande & Company Lawyers for a free no-obligation consultation.
+If you are preparing to file a claim or have been denied long-term disability, contact Lalande Personal Injury Lawyers for a free no-obligation consultation.